 CBC (Sept.
 12, 2018).
 ‘Nothing short of remarkable’: Study finds parents’ chats with their toddlers pay off 10 years later.
 “A study published this week in Pediatrics found that toddlers with parents who spend lots of time listening and chatting with them are more likely to have better language skills and higher IQs a decade later than youngsters left hanging in silence.”
 [Added on Sept.
 16, 2018.]

 UNL.
 Reach Out and Read.
 About the nationwide program in the US, through hospitals, which encourages mothers, especially from low socio-economic backgrounds, to read to their children.
+Click here to go to Reach Out and Read’s home page.
 [Added on Sept.
 16, 2018.]